Greycork // Sustainability Policy

 At Greycork we knew our consumers cared about how their purchases impacted the world.
 Our main audience was millennial’s living in the largest U.S. cities, and the data showed that there was a strong correlation between social good and brand loyalty.
 The company was already sustainably focused, but there was no clear strategy guiding their practices other than the founders personal mission.
 We knew that the clearer our internal and external messaging, the more good we would do for the planet, and more we could increase our brand loyalty.

 “What if, when you cut down the tree, you designed a table, not just for its first use but also for its endless reuse, its endless resourcefulness?”

 - The Upcycle, McDonough & Braungart

 Sustainability is difficult.
-The world we live in is complicated, and the web of interconnections that are established in any manufacturing process make it difficult to determine the exact impact a product may have on our Eco-system.
 To think sustainably as a designer involves thinking of the full life cycle of a product from cradle to grave.
 A couple factors are incredibly important to any green design.

 Durability: Our core millennial consumer moves consistently.
 The durability of our product means that we can overcome the move and dump cycle by offering products that last, and maintain their aesthetic value.